scribe-security/docs/docs/ci-integrations/travis.md

 ```

 ## OCI Evidence store
-Admission supports both storage and verification flows for `attestations`  and `statement` objects utilizing OCI registry as an evidence store.
+Valint supports both storage and verification flows for `attestations`  and `statement` objects utilizing OCI registry as an evidence store.

 Using OCI registry as an evidence store allows you to upload, download and verify evidence across your supply chain in a seamless manner.